Experimental Search for Quantum Gravity

 I\'ll give a broad review of various ways of looking for large, small, and warped extra dimensions and will give only a brief review of the black-hole business, particularly an introduction based on the original paper we wrote and recent work on Randall-Sundrum black holes.

 Observables in (quantum) General Relativity can be constructed from (quantum) reference frame -- a physical observable is then a relation between a system of interest and the reference frame.
 A possible interpretation of DSR can be derived from the notion of deformed reference frame (cf Liberati-Sonego-Visser).
 We present a toy model and study an example of such quantum relational observables.
-We show how the intrinsic quantum nature of the reference frame naturally leads to a deformation of the symmetries, comforting DSR to be a good candidate to describe the QG semi-classical regime.

 The talk gives a brief overview over different versions of doubly or deformed special relativity (DSR) and its motivation, which comes from the occurrence of a fundamental invariant length in quantum gravity (QG).
 Despite its QG origin, DSR is a modification of flat space geometry without explicit notion of gravity.